 How to make it

-- Once the garlic turns lightly golden (about 2-3 minutes) add 3/4 cup of dry white wine and a 1/4 teaspoon of crushed red pepper flakes.
-Turn heat to high and let the wine reduce by half (about 3-5 minutes).
+- Add 3/4 cup of dry white wine and 1/4 teaspoon of crushed red pepper flakes and turn the heat to high.

 Top tips